Michael J. Davies

 Prof. Michael Davies has pioneered studies on the formation and subsequent reactions of oxidants and other reactive species with proteins, DNA and carbohydrates, and the role of such reactions in biological damage.
-Recent publications are given at the “Publications” tab above.
+Recent publications are given at the “Research Output” tab above.

-His group made major contributions to the field of oxidants and oxidative damage.
+His group have made major contributions to the field of oxidants and oxidative damage.
 His work on protein modification and the detection and reactions of reactive intermediates is recognised nationally and internationally and has resulted in a number of significant awards, his editorship of journals and his election to a number of prestigious leadership positions in scientific societies.

 He has held three prestigious fellowships from the Australian Research Council (QE2, Senior and Professorial), was Director of a (~25 million US$ per annum turnover) research institute, and led the Sydney (Australia) node of a highly-successful Australian Research Council Centre of Excellence in Free Radical Chemistry and Biotechnology (2006-2013) before moving to the University of Copenhagen, in 2014, after being awarded a Novo Nordisk Laureate research grant.
 This grant was subsequently renewed in 2021 for a further 7 year period.